-- 1. Have a look at our FAQ page online where you'll find answers to a number of frequently asked questions and other useful information about your event.
-HAVE A LOOK AT OUR FAQ. - 2.
-Contact us using the online contact form on our website.
-CONTACT US. - 3.
-Approach your nearest voluntary Surfrider; you can find their details here.
-CHECK OUT THE WEBSITE.
+- Have a look at our FAQ page online where you'll find answers to a number of frequently asked questions and other useful information about your event. - · Contact us using the online contact form on our website. - Approach your nearest voluntary Surfrider; you can find their details here: www.surfrider.eu/en/take-action/join-a-local-chapter/